 19. Look at fashion from the time period.
 You can tell a lot about the time period by the way the women dressed!
 (Pinterest is a great resource!)

 20. Look at toys and games from the time.
 Try to play some!

-21. Look at photographs from the time.
+21. Stir up your visual memory by looking at photographs from the time.
 (Pinterest is a great resource)

 23. Try to find some radio broadcasts from the time.

 For #15, check out Cole Porter’s song Anything Goes.
 The song is full of humorous “scandals” of the 1920s, and honestly sums up the Depression era.
 Research each of the song’s historical references – the song is even better if you get each reference!